fluxcd/flux2/docs/guides/installation.md

 ### Generic Git Server

-For other Git providers such as Bitbucket, Gogs, Gitea, etc you can manually setup the repository and the deploy key.
+For other Git providers such as Bitbucket, Gogs, Gitea, Azure DevOps, etc you can manually setup the repository and the deploy key.

+#### Note about Azure DevOps

+Azure DevOps requires a non-default Git implementation (`libgit2`) to be enabled, so that the Git v2 protocol is supported.
+Note that this implementation does not support shallow cloning, and it is therefore advised to only resort to this option if a connection fails with the default configuration.

+Additionally, the current implementation of image automation does not support Azure DevOps as has no Git implementation with this protocol.
+This limitation will likely change in the future.

 Create a Git repository and clone it locally: